 Koi ponds are a common feature in many home landscapes worldwide.
-Learn more about what these ponds are, their history, and how to build and maintain a proper home for these beautiful fishes.
+Learn more about what these ponds are, their history, and how to build and maintain a proper home for these beautiful fish.

 What Is a Koi pond?

 A koi pond is so much more than a simple hole in the ground with fish in it.
 Koi ponds have a very long history, dating back several centuries in Asia.
-Today, they are a common feature of many yards and are designed to hold large, ornamental koi.
+Today, they are a common feature of many yards and are designed to hold large, ornamental nishikigoi (brocaded carp), commonly called koi.

 History of Koi Ponds

-Descendants of the Common Carp (Cyprinus carpio), koi were kept in Asia as a food source for many centuries.
-Over many generations, natural color mutations were noted, and those fish were set aside in special ponds.
-Countless generations of selective breeding later, we have the koi we know today.
+Descendants of the Common Carp (Cyprinus carpio) bred with the Amur carp (Cyprinus rubrofuscus), koi were kept in Asia as a food source for many centuries.
+In the early 1800s, carp farmers in Japan noted natural color mutations of the fish, and those fish were set aside in special ponds.
+Countless generations of selective breeding later, we have the colorful koi we know today.
+Koi were introduced to the world in 1914 at the Tokyo Agricultural Exhibition, where the farmers first brought their colored carp for public display.

-Today’s koi have dozens of different varieties or breeds, including the doitsu (Japanese for “German”), a scaleless variety of koi, and the long-fin or butterfly koi, with long flowing fins and ruffled nasal folds.
+Today’s koi have 15 different major varieties, including the doitsu (Japanese for “German”), a scaleless variety of koi, and the long-fin or butterfly koi, with long flowing fins and ruffled nasal folds.
 Koi can be very valuable pets, with the most expensive koi ever being sold in 2020 for $1.8 million.

 There are koi shows all over the world, and just like shows for cats and dogs, there are strict guidelines that only the best koi can achieve.
-Many koi in the US are shipped directly from Japan and are held at a higher standard than domestic or US-bred fish.
+Many koi in the US are shipped directly from Japan and are held at a higher regard than domestic or US-bred fish.
+They are also sold for a higher price.

 Common Features of Koi Ponds

 Rather than a hole in the ground containing a few fish, koi ponds are practical and elegant homes for fish of all sizes and colorations.
-For best health, it is recommended to have at least 250 gallons per koi fish, and some large, breeding females may require up to 500 gallons per fish, due to their massive egg bulk.
+For best health, it is recommended to have at least 250 gallons of water per koi fish, and some large, breeding females may require up to 500 gallons per fish, due to their massive bulk when full of eggs in breeding season.

 In addition to the main pond, all koi ponds require an efficient filtration setup.
 This is a combination of mechanical, biological and other filtration components.
-These types of filtration include:
+These types of filters include:

-These stages remove particulates from your water, which can clog biological filtration if not addressed.
-This may include a skimmer basket, settling tank, sieve filter, or drum filter.
+These stages trap solid particulates from the pond water, which can clog biological filtration if not removed.
+This may include a skimmer basket, settling tank, open-cell foam sheets, sieve filter, or drum filter.
+The mechanical filter needs to be frequently cleaned to remove trapped wastes to keep it working properly.

-Most koi ponds should include a UV filter.
-This filter contains a UV bulb contained within an opaque housing.
+Most koi ponds should include UV (ultraviolet) filtration.
+This filter consists of a UV bulb contained within an opaque housing that the pond water is pumped through.
 This is used to zap algae and other biologic particulates.
-These lights will need to be
+These UV light bulbs will need to be cleaned periodically and replaced every year.

 How to Build a Koi Pond

-too small for koi, most of which can top out at 18 to 24 inches in length.
+too small for koi, most of which can top out at 24 to 36 inches in length.
+Some large females have reached over 40 inches in length!

 What Types of Fish Live in Koi Ponds

-The most traditional occupant of a koi pond is a koi fish (Cyprinus carpio koi).
-Other good choices for a koi pond is their close cousin, the goldfish.
+The most traditional occupant of a koi pond is a koi fish (Cyprinus rubrofuscus).
+Other good choices for a koi pond is their close cousin, the goldfish (Carassius auratus).
 It is a myth that koi and goldfish cannot be kept together.
 Given their phylogenetic relationship, they share all the same bacteria and parasites, and even some viruses, such as Koi Herpes Virus (KHV).
-Fancy goldfish do not do well in koi ponds, given how much swimming is required, so stick to comet goldfish for ponds.
+Fancy goldfish with the rounded body shapes do not do well in koi ponds, given how much swimming is required, so stick to comet goldfish for ponds.
 Other koi pond inhabitants may include common catfish, provided they can't wrap their mouths around any koi, and high fin sharks.

 Koi Pond Maintenance

 There are daily, weekly, monthly, seasonal (usually twice a year), and yearly tasks that must be performed to maintain your koi pond.
 Please note: these are general guidelines only.
-Your pond's tasks may vary depending on your filtration and number of fish.
+Your pond's tasks may vary depending on your filtration, size of the pond and number of fish.

 - Check water temperature

-- 10% water change using backwater operation or pond vacuum
+- 10% water change using backwash operation in filter cleaning, or with a pond vacuum

 - Perform water quality testing if new fish or equipment have been added within last 2 months